Hyde46/reddit-view-portal/README.md

 #reddit-cli
 small reddit cli written in rust

-You can
+Features:
-- authenticate with account
+- authenticate with Reddit account
 - Browse subreddits
 - view comments in a thread